Code-Institute-Submissions/explore-ireland/README.md

 ## Testing

 I tested the application using both chrome developer tools for javascript testing to test the API calls & console log errors & to console log the object data from the weather API.
 I have tested the application across 3 browsers.
 Safari, Chrome browser & Mozilla Firefox.
+I used google chrome tools console to check for errors deteced when loading.

-I used Firefox to make changes to CSS and for its ease of use with CSS grid.
+I used Firefox to view the application on different user devices, mobile, desktop & the application responsiveness between those sizes.

 For HTML & CSS validation I used W3c validator to check for any errors.
 There are warnings detected on the HTML empty headers where the weather API data is inserted into the DOM.
+I left the h2 elements for the descriptions to dislay a heading 2 HTML tags.

 To view changes made throughout development, I used Visual studio code with a live server plugin to view any changes made.